For appointments, please call 503-221-0161, ext. 4052.

 I made the decision to become a doctor when I was in high school in Austin, Texas, after watching my dad, who was a physician.
 From him, I learned that being a physician was not an occupation but a calling.
 I always admired my father for being an advocate for his patients.
 I learned that the doctor-patient relationship is special and is based upon tremendous responsibility and trust.
 These are the qualities that guided me to become a doctor.

 I earned my undergraduate degree from the University of Michigan and my medical degree from the University of Illinois College of Medicine.

-I developed an interest and decided to specialize in gastroenterology while doing research.
+I decided to specialize in gastroenterology while doing research.
 During the initial part of my career, I was recognized for my work with irritable bowel syndrome (IBS).
-I was the first to recognize that fructose sugar (which has many industrial applications) caused symptoms similar to IBS.
-This discovery caused a quite a stir at that time, although it has now become common knowledge.
-I also co-wrote a chapter in Conn’s Therapeutic Manual years ago updating this information.
+I was the first to recognize that fructose sugar caused symptoms similar to IBS.
+This discovery caused quite a stir at the time, although it has now become common knowledge.
+I co-wrote a chapter in Conn’s Therapeutic Manual years ago updating this information.

-Prior to joining The Portland Clinic, I was the chief of gastroenterology at the Skagit Valley Regional Clinic at Mt Vernon, Washington.
-I joined The Portland Clinic so that I could live in a city like no other with my wife, two daughters, and my “best friend” Toto, a 20 lb. black poodle.
+Prior to joining The Portland Clinic, I was the chief of gastroenterology at the Skagit Regional Clinic in Mt.
+Vernon, Wash.
+I joined The Portland Clinic so that I could live in a city like no other with my wife, two daughters, and my “best friend” Toto, a 20-pound black poodle.